gaozheng53/CS6327VideoAnalysis/src/hw-1/readme.md

 >Add and remove S&P noise in an image.
 The removing process using median filter function cv2.medianBlur().
 The image with S&P noise will be save as "saltPepperImage.jpg", and the output of removing noise will show on the screen.

 ## Test
-For testing, we should execute file as sequence: VAAssignment1-1~VAAssignment1-6.
+For testing, we should execute file as sequence: VAAssignment1-1 to VAAssignment1-6.